Nikon D200 vs D300S

-The Nikon D200 and the Nikon D300S are two enthusiast cameras that were revealed to the public, respectively, in November 2005 and July 2009.
+The Nikon D200 and the Nikon D300S are two enthusiast cameras that were officially introduced, respectively, in November 2005 and July 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D200 has a resolution of 10 megapixel, whereas the D300S provides 12.2 MP.
+The D200 has a resolution of 10 megapixels, whereas the D300S provides 12.2 MP.

-The physical size and weight of the Nikon D200 and the Nikon D300S are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D200 and the Nikon D300S is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D200 – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D300S is somewhat larger (2 percent) than the Nikon D200.
 Moreover, the D300S is slightly heavier (2 percent) than the D200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The D200 was somewhat cheaper (by 6 percent) than the D300S at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.